 Visitors can enjoy Helicopter rides over the Victoria Falls, white water rafting, canoeing and river safaris, open vehicle safaris and many more.

 Of the four international airports in the country, Mfuwe airport has a unique setting.
-Situated in the Luangwa game park in Eastern Province, it is the only one not found in an urban area.
+Situated in the South Luangwa National Park in Eastern Province, it is the only one not found in an urban area.
 Chipata City, south of the Mfuwe is the biggest town in the province and also the capital.

 Reclusively situated, Mfuwe is serviced by direct flights or chartered flights from Lusaka.
 As a tourist in Zambia this is a place to be if you need a quiet working holiday.